essiero/weekend-redux-feedback-loop/README.md

 ## To-do's

 [X] create all components
-[ ] create reducer for feedback redux state: object with property for each feedback category [ ] wrap <Feelings /> component in Route with exact path = "/"
+[/] create reducer for feedback redux state: object with property for each feedback category [X] wrap <Feelings /> component in Route with exact path = "/"

     Feelings
-    [ ] import useDispatch, useSelector from react-redux [ ] import HashRouter as Router, Route, Link from react-router-dom [ ] create variable to capture input value
+    [X] import useDispatch, useSelector from react-redux
+    [X] import HashRouter as Router, Route, Link from react-router-dom [X] create variable to capture input value
-    [ ] dispatch feedback.feeling to store
+    [X] dispatch feedback.feeling to store
-    [ ] wrap "next" button in Router-Route-Link to '/understanding' page
+    [X] wrap "next" button in Router-Route-Link to '/understanding' page

     Understanding
-    [ ] import useDispatch, useSelector from react-redux [ ] import HashRouter as Router, Route, Link from react-router-dom [ ] create variable to capture input value
+    [X] import useDispatch, useSelector from react-redux
+    [X] import HashRouter as Router, Route, Link from react-router-dom [ ] create variable to capture input value
     [ ] dispatch feedback.understanding to store
-    [ ] wrap "next" button in Router-Route-Link to '/support' page
+    [X] wrap "next" button in Router-Route-Link to '/support' page

     Support
-    [ ] import useDispatch, useSelector from react-redux [ ] import HashRouter as Router, Route, Link from react-router-dom [ ] create variable to capture input value
+    [X] import useDispatch, useSelector from react-redux
+    [X] import HashRouter as Router, Route, Link from react-router-dom [ ] create variable to capture input value
     [ ] dispatch feedback.support to store
-    [ ] wrap "next" button in Router-Route-Link to '/review' page
+    [X] wrap "next" button in Router-Route-Link to '/review' page

     Review Feedback
-    [ ] import useDispatch, useSelector from react-redux [ ] import HashRouter as Router, Route, Link from react-router-dom [ ] get feedback object from Redux store with useSelector [ ] map feedback object to display feedback values and comments [ ] POST route to post feedback object to database table [ ] wrap "submit" button in Router-Route-Link to '/success' page upon successful feedback submission
+    [X] import useDispatch, useSelector from react-redux
+    [X] import HashRouter as Router, Route, Link from react-router-dom [ ] get feedback object from Redux store with useSelector [ ] map feedback object to display feedback values and comments [ ] POST route to post feedback object to database table [X] wrap "submit" button in Router-Route-Link to '/success' page [ ] upon successful feedback submission?

     Success
     [ ] onClick function for Leave New Feedback button to:
         [ ] clear Redux fields
             [ ] dispatch "CLEAR_INPUT" to store
-            [ ] function in store to return feedback object state as empty object [ ] navigate to '/' home page (feelings) (need to wrap with Link)
+            [ ] function in store to return feedback object state as empty object [X] navigate to '/' home page (feelings) (need to wrap with Link)